 About Stacia M Hays

-Dr. Hays is the director of the Doctor of Nursing Practice program and the coordinator for the Pediatric Primary and Acute Care Nurse Practitioner tracks.
-In addition to focusing on the clinical education of the next generation of advanced practice providers, she teaches health policy, nursing leadership and advocacy, and evidence-based practice in both the undergraduate and graduate curricula.
+Dr. Hays is a board certified Pediatric Nurse Practitioner (PNP) and the Coordinator for the Pediatric Primary Care Nurse Practitioner track at the University of Florida.
+She also practices in a federally designated rural healthcare clinic in Archer, FL.
+In addition to focusing on the clinical education of the next generation of advanced practice providers, she teaches health policy, nursing leadership and quality improvement processes in both the undergraduate and graduate curricula.